jamargoochIT/configure-ad/README.md

 <p>
-After setting up DC-1 and Client-1
-We can install Active Directory on DC-1.
+After setting up DC-1 and Client-1 in Azure, we can install Active Directory on DC-1.

 But before we do that, we should briefly go over what active directory is and some of its functions.
 (This is not a comprehensive explanation of Active Directory and all its functions.)
 Active Directory is a centralized directory almost like a phone book, with usernames, passwords and permissions.